ilia-semenov/awspricingfull/README.md

 That is why I came back to my good old tool, added Seoul region into it, and found out that it still produces the top-notch results that I was able to use right away.
 At the sam=e time I decided to continue the development of the tool, and here is the roadmap for the nearest time:

-* DynamoDB pricing - OD and Reservations
 * Dictionary dependency fix - make the tool tolerate AWS changes (such as new regions introductions)
+* Dedicated instances pricing

 **Please, let me know what else would be good to have in the resulting uniform output of the tool.**

-**P.S.
-Program is fully functional and up-to-date.**

 ------------------------------------

 **MINOR UPDATE 04/06/2016**

 * Aurora and MariaDB are added to RDS
-* New table schema is introduces with the separate method: now columns OS (EC2) and DB (RDS) are merged as they do not intersect; the old schema is still available
+* New table schema is introduced with the separate method: now columns OS (EC2) and DB (RDS) are merged as they do not intersect; the old schema is still available

 ---------------------------------------